durban/seals/README.md

 see [this example](core/src/main/tut/Compat.md).
-If you are interested in other features (like automatic derivation of serializers, or runtime compatibility checking), at the moment the best way is to look at the sources (and Scaladoc comments, and laws/tests).
+If you are interested in other features (like automatic derivation of serializers, or runtime compatibility checking), at the moment the best way is to look at the [examples](examples) or directly at the sources (and Scaladoc comments, and laws/tests).

 ## Project structure